Our self-relationship shapes how we choose, adapt, and live — even when we’re not aware of it.

 interpret our experiences

-decide what we’re allowed to want
+decide what we are allowed to want

 tolerate or challenge what hurts us